Milton Friedman: Public service

 Incomes from Independent Professional Practice remained quite controversial within the economics community because of Friedman's hypothesis that barriers to entry, which were exercised and enforced by the American Medical Association, led to higher than average wages for physicians, compared to other professional groups.
 Barriers to entry are a fixed cost which must be incurred regardless of any outside factors such as work experience, or other factors of human capital.

-During 1940, Friedman was appointed as an assistant professor teaching Economics at the University of Wisconsin–Madison, but encountered anti semitism in the Economics department and returned to government service.
+During 1940, Friedman was appointed as an assistant professor teaching economics at the University of Wisconsin–Madison, but encountered antisemitism in the Economics department and returned to government service.
 From 1941 to 1943 Friedman worked on wartime tax policy for the federal government, as an advisor to senior officials of the United States Department of the Treasury.
 As a Treasury spokesman during 1942, he advocated a Keynesian policy of taxation.
 He helped to invent the payroll withholding tax system, since the federal government needed money to fund the war.
 He later said, "I have no apologies for it, but I really wish we hadn't found it necessary and I wish there were some way of abolishing withholding now."
 In Milton and Rose Friedman's jointly written memoir, he wrote, "Rose has repeatedly chided me over the years about the role that I played in making possible the current overgrown government we both criticize so strongly."

 Academic career

 Early years

 In 1940, Friedman accepted a position at the University of Wisconsin–Madison, but left because of differences with faculty regarding United States involvement in World War II.
 Friedman believed the United States should enter the war.
 In 1943, Friedman joined the Division of War Research at Columbia University (headed by W. Allen Wallis and Harold Hotelling), where he spent the rest of World War II working as a mathematical statistician, focusing on problems of weapons design, military tactics, and metallurgical experiments.
+He was a member of the Statistical Research Group.
+He was consulted during the Battle of the Bulge as an expert on the proximity fuzes of air burst shells.

 In 1945, Friedman submitted Incomes from Independent Professional Practice (co-authored with Kuznets and completed during 1940) to Columbia as his doctoral dissertation.
 The university awarded him a PhD in 1946.
 Friedman spent the 1945–1946 academic year teaching at the University of Minnesota (where his friend George Stigler was employed).
-On February 12, 1945, his only son, David D. Friedman, who would later follow in his father's footsteps as an economist was born.
+On February 12, 1945, his only son, David D. Friedman, who would later follow in his father's footsteps as an economist, was born.